 By systematically recording prosopographical data (translators, printers, dedicatees, and other participants), translation networks can be identified and analyzed.
 The aim is to index holdings that have not already been indexed by means of a pure bibliographic record (VD16/VD17) or provision of prints (VD16 digital); rather, this is being done for the first time with regard to the question of translations of ancient authors into German, at least for the period between 1551 and 1620.

-Instructions for using the search mask of ORDA16 can be found here.
+Instructions (in german) for using the search mask of ORDA16 can be found here.

 MRFH = Marburger Repertorium zur Übersetzungsliteratur im deutschen Frühhumanismus, URL: www.mrfh.de.